Two problem conventions re castling and capturing en passant

 14 May 2011 | by Peter Wong

 Two special moves in chess, castling and the en passant capture, differ from other moves in that their legality depends on not only the current position, but the prior play as well.
-An issue arises in composed problems when these special moves are an option in the diagram, since we’re not given the play that lead to it.
-Two problem conventions deal with such situations.
+An issue arises in composed problems when these special moves are an apparent option in the diagram, since we’re not given the play that led to it.
+Two problem conventions deal with such situations and determine if the moves are allowed.
 In the case of castling, if the king and a rook of one side are on their original squares, castling is deemed legal in subsequent play, unless it can be proved that the king or the rook must have moved previously in a hypothetical game.

 Chess Amateur 1913